skopp/msgboy/README.markdown

 * <del>Extract images upon creation of messages.</del>
 * <del>Add a 'Pin' Msgboy option - thanks [John B.](http://www.borthwick.com/) for the idea.</del>
 * <del>Notification should be set to none by default.</del>
+* <del>Improve the "Welcome to Msgboy" message by indicating what Msgboy is.</del>
+* <del>Mark expanded notifications as expanded (same color scheme, with slow fading)</del>
+* <del>See why some images are not extracted.</del>
+* <del>Use a different color for Msgboy messages. (just use a match on the domain).
+The background is not enough.
+How, then?</del>
+* Add support for unsubscription in plugins.
+* Add support for ActivityStreams
+* When subscribing to a feed on a page, check for rel="me" links and suggest corresponding feeds if they apply.
+* Show a "Path 2.0" clock to indicate some kind of time scale.
+* Run continuous testing before running Rake tasks.
+* Add support for webintents, as a subscribing app, and calls for "sharing" apps.
+* Add the ability for a 3rd party site to ask for the list of subscriptions for a user who uses the msgboy.
+We want to use a system that would protect the users from having _all_ their subscriptions stolen.
+A solution would be to ask for subscriptions on a given domain, for example.
+* HTML5 : Custom (web-based) protocol handlers
+* Improve the relevance algorithm by adding the keywords based filtering (Bayes).
+* Integrate with Chartbeat
+* More plugins for websites that have some kind of subscription scheme.
+* Keyboard navigation for the dashboard and notifications.
+* Check safari bookmarks so that they're not taken into account...
+* Improve dashboards by deleting content at the top when scrolling down.
+It does also mean that we need to load more when scrolling up.
+Thanks [Dodo](https://github.com/dodo) for the idea.
+* Check Memory usage and fix it.
+Don't ask, it's _always_ too high.
+* Add domain-based filtering for relevance.
+* Show screenshot for large boxes if there is no image at all.
+* Adding a bookmarklet (if the user wants to in the settings, to subscribe, and to add 3rd party content to msgboy)
+* Checking a feed status's upon notif and taking it into account so that even non immediate deletes from superfeedr are still being taken into account on the user's end.
 * Ask Bit.ly to redirect msg.by to msgboy.com
-* <del>Improve the "Welcome to Superfeedr" message by indicating what Superfeedr is.</del>
-* Use a different color for Msgboy messages. (just use a match on the domain).
-The background is not enough.
-How, then?
-* <del>Mark expanded notifications as expanded (same color scheme, with slow fading)</del>
 * Remove the parseURI and replace by require('uri') when browserify supports it.
 * Add google Analytics tracking in links for referrals.
 * Show stories in blocks for time clarity, but also memory savings, as we can just remove blocks altogether.
 Thanks @beau
 * Add action triggered Msgboy messages: tips (5 votes down triggers an unsubscribe!... when the user votes down for the first time)
-* <del>See why some images are not extracted.</del>

 ## Publishers